 Inside the Visitor and Education Center, the Soldier Experience gallery gives visitors the opportunity to see through the eyes of a soldier during some of the Army’s most prolific battles and exercises – from the Spanish American War to current operations.
 In addition to hundreds of artifacts, guests can test their marksmanship at the digital shooting range, parachute into Normandy as part of the D-Day invasion, and experience a night attack during the Korean War.

-Other indoor exhibits include “A Call to Arms”, highlighting the history of the U.S. Army Reserve; the Omar N. Bradley Memorial Art Gallery, which features a rotating collection of artwork created by Soldiers; and “Enter the War on Terror” and “On Patrol”, both of which are designed to enlighten the public on the experiences of soldiers deployed to both Iraq and Afghanistan.
+Other indoor exhibits include “A Call to Arms”, highlighting the history of the U.S. Army Reserve; the Omar N. Bradley Memorial Art Gallery, which features a rotating collection of artwork; "Courage, Commitment, and Fear" which focuses on the experience of the American soldier during the Vietnam War; and “Enter the War on Terror” and “On Patrol”, both of which are designed to enlighten the public on the experiences of soldiers deployed to both Iraq and Afghanistan.